resourcepool/training-room-booking/README.md

 **Admin panel:**
   * Create & edit a new member: name, email, birthdate, uuid
   * Create & edit a new meeting room: name, a picture, max number of people, uuid
-  * Book a meeting room for a given time at a given date
+  * Book a meeting room for a given time at a given date with constraints
   * See which room is free
   * Invite members to the meeting room
-  * Send emails to members invited to a meeting
+  * Send emails to members invited to a meeting (ICS card to link in a calendar)

 **Client panel:**
   * View specific meeting room calendar